joy-pro26/TDSProject1/README.md

 # •	Recommendation:
 Consider gradual transition from JavaScript to TypeScript by migrating certain projects, training developers, and standardizing TypeScript for new initiatives.
 Leverage TypeScript’s tooling and refactor shared modules to improve code quality, maintainability, and stay aligned with evolving development trends.

-#Chicago Github Users with 100+ Followers
+# Chicago Github Users with 100+ Followers

 This repository contains data on GitHub users in Chicago with over 100 followers, along with their public repositories.
 Data was retrieved from the GitHub API and is organized in CSV files:
-# Chicago Github Users with 100+ Followers
 - `users.csv`: Information about GitHub users.
 - `repositories.csv`: Information about the users' repositories.